adawenour/-todo-mvc/README.md

 -todo-mvc
 =========

-Creating a Single Page Todo App with Node and Angular that will create and finish todos
+Creating a very simple Todo application using the MEAN (Mongo, Express, Angular, Node) stack that will create and finish todos.

 Storing todos in a MongoDB using Mongoose